Prescrypto/slate/source/index.html.md

 --------- | -----------
 email | String email of user
-password | String password to be stored in a safe place
+password | String password to be stored in a safe place violationEmail | String email of the recipient for the violation notifications